viktorbenei/steplib/README.md

 ## Request/Propose a new Step

+If you don't have the time to create your own Step you can propose one by creating a new issue with the *[proposal]* prefix:

 * create a [new issue on GitHub](https://github.com/steplib/steplib/issues)
   * prefix the Title of the issue with: **[proposal]**
   * example: *[proposal] Heroku deploy*